The Brothers (short story): Theme

 "The Brothers" is widely recognized as Cheever's most undisguised autobiographical work of short fiction.
 Biographer calls the piece "patently autobiographical", as does critic Patrick Meanor.
 The story is an examination of Cheever's very close and often difficult relationship with his older brother Frederick, who was almost seven years his senior.

-The topic of fraternal relationships would appear in Cheever's fiction throughout his life; "The Brothers" is the first these.
+The topic of fraternal relationships would appear in Cheever's fiction throughout his life; "The Brothers" is the first of these.
 Lynne Waldeland observes : "The interest in the question of power in relationships between men and women, has remained a major theme in Cheever's work…" Cheever's daughter, Susan Cheever Cowley, quoted her father in a 1977 Newsweek interview: "the strongest love — not the most exciting or the richest or the most brilliant — but the strongest love of my life was for my brother."

 Waldeland comments on the parallels between the story's brothers Kenneth and Tom, and Cheever's close and complex relationship with his older brother, Frederick Cheever Jr.: